HWeber-tech/emp_proving_ground_v1/docs/operations/managed_ingest_connectors.md

 The CLI leans on `plan_managed_manifest()` so the manifest and the runtime provisioner share the same metadata contract.
-When connectivity checks are requested the tool instantiates the provisioner with a `TaskSupervisor`, using an in-memory Redis client and the Kafka bridge stubs already covered by the runtime guardrails.
-As a result the evidence produced by the CLI matches what operators see once the ingest slice is promoted.
+When connectivity checks are requested the tool instantiates the provisioner with a `TaskSupervisor`, uses `_prepare_redis_client()` to reuse live Redis clients when ping succeeds, wires explicit probe overrides when creation fails, and always closes owned clients on exit while the Kafka bridge stubs remain supervised.
+As a result the evidence produced by the CLI matches what operators see once the ingest slice is promoted and surfaces degraded or offline caches with actionable error text.【F:tools/operations/managed_ingest_connectors.py†L245-L352】【F:tests/tools/test_managed_ingest_connectors.py†L42-L156】

 Pair the connector report with the `tools.operations.institutional_ingest_readiness` CLI when you need a single artefact that combines the manifest, optional